 Applicants must submit all of the following materials:

--One-time, non-refundable application fee of $250 USD.
-You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS.
+- A one-time, non-refundable application fee of $250 USD.
+You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS

 The admissions committee considers the following criteria in its decisions: